-“Usually our final concert of the season ends up being in November, but the calendar this year allowed for us to do a performance in December, suggesting the opportunity for a holiday-themed concert,” said Tennessee Tech University trombone professor Joshua Hauser.
-“When I presented this to the group, we decided that rather than perform music associated with only one or two holidays, we look to the entire calendar for inspiration.
-That sent us on an interesting journey to find the perfect combination of works for this evening’s program.”
+"The festive sounds of brass are often associated with the holidays so for our final concert of the semester, a holiday program seemed a natural fit," said TTU trombone professor Joshua Hauser.
+"When I presented this to the group, we decided that, rather than perform music associated with only one or two holidays, we look to the entire calendar for inspiration.
+That sent us on an interesting journey to find the perfect combination of works for this evening's program."